 Saltmarsh plants are small and low-growing and have not survived as well as the Grey Mangrove.
 However, at Barton Park near the soccer stadium, a surprising area of saltmarsh has survived.
 Dominated by Samphire, Sarcocornia quinqueflora, this is the largest substantial remaining expanse of saltmarsh left on the Cooks River.
 Saltmarsh plants may take on distinctive coloration, and the Sarcocornia saltmarsh may have attractive purplish tints in winter.
 Other saltmarsh plants, such as the grass Sporobolus virginicus, Seablite, Suaeda australis and Triglochin striatum may also occur in these sites but are generally rare.

 Estuarine wetlands followed Wolli Creek as far as the weir at Turrella, where patches of mangrove and saltmarsh can still be seen.
 There are localised patches of Sarcocornia quinqueflora plants on the banks of the Cooks River at Gough Whitlam Park at Undercliffe where there is still a natural earth bank.
 At Marrickville, saltmarsh plants are attempting to colonise the edge of the river.

 The large shells of mud oysters and other shells now found along the banks remind us of the plentiful foods that the river once provided for Aboriginal people.
 These shells probably came from dredged material used as fill when the artificial banks were constructed.
 Some Aboriginal shell middens may still exist.

-See Missing Jigsaw Pieces: the bushplants of the Cooks River Valley by Doug Benson, Danie Ondinea and Virginia Bear (1999), published by Royal Botanic Gardens Sydney, for more information on the history and plant life of the Cooks River.
+See Missing Jigsaw Pieces: the bushplants of the Cooks River Valley by Doug Benson, Danie Ondinea and Virginia Bear (1999), published by the Royal Botanic Garden Sydney, for more information on the history and plant life of the Cooks River.